 In order to confirm your place at Victoria University of Wellington, you must:

 - read the Notes to Accompany the Offer of Place

 - accept this offer using the online application and accepting the offer of place within one month

 - supply the Doctoral Admissions Office with all academic transcripts and degree certificates.

 - meet any other conditions placed on your offer.

 Once you have accepted your Offer of Place, you're expected to arrive at Victoria University of Wellington and begin your studies within:

 - six months if you are a New Zealand candidate

 - nine months if you are an international candidate.

-You will need to formally enrol at Victoria in person.
+You will need to formally enrol at Victoria University of Wellington in person.
 Find out more about starting your PhD.